Find Affordable College Courses

 East Lansing, MI

-Out of the 11 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Michigan State University is a great place for film, video and photographic arts students working on their bachelor’s degree.
 Michigan State is a fairly large public school located in the city of East Lansing.

-Read full report on Film, Video & Photographic Arts at Michigan State University
+Full Film, Video & Photographic Arts at Michigan State University Report

 The average amount in student loans that film majors at GVSU take out while working on their Bachelor's Degree is $23,707.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $299.

-The excellent bachelor’s degree programs at College for Creative Studies helped the school earn the #4 place on this year’s ranking of the best film, video and photographic arts schools in Michigan.
-Located in the large city of Detroit, CCS is a private not-for-profit school with a small student population.
+A rank of #4 on this year’s list means College for Creative Studies is a great place for film, video and photographic arts students working on their bachelor’s degree.
+Located in the city of Detroit, CCS is a private not-for-profit school with a small student population.

 While working on their Bachelor's Degree, film majors at CCS accumulate an average of around $29,802 in student debt.